mackworth/cTiVo/wiki/Advanced-Topics.md

 #Advanced Topics
 ##Configuration options designed for advanced users

-This document is to cover some interesting topics that are intended for advanced users only.
+This document is to cover some interesting topics, but really for advanced users only

-Sections:

 - [Artwork](#artwork)
 - [Manual TiVos](#manual-tivos)